-be significant.
-In addition, in order to avoid serial correlation, lagged dependent variables are added as explanatory variables.
+explanatory variables.
 As a result, the lagged dependent variables and real GDP prove to be significant.

 In the above estimated results, the coefficients of the factors in the export function vary from destination to destination.
 This may reflect the fact that different sets of items were exported to each destination.
-Major items for the United States were silk products, primarily raw silk used as intermediate materials for luxury clothing, for which demand may have been dependent on American domestic incomes rather than price factors.
-The estimated results here are consistent with the results of the analyses conducted by Sato (1978), concluding that the absolute values of income elasticity of demands for silk products are greater than the absolute values of price elasticity.
-Next, real exports to India increased significantly after 1932 (Figure 14), which may have been due to the decline in real exchange rates after 1931.
+Major items for the United States were silk products, primarily raw silk used as intermediate materials for luxury clothing, for which demands may have been dependent on American domestic incomes rather than price factors.
+The estimated results here are consistent with the results of the analyses conducted by Sato [1978], concluding that the absolute values of income elasticity of demands for silk products are greater than the absolute values of price elasticity.
+Next, real exports to India increased significantly after 1932 (Figure 15), which may have been due to the decline in real exchange rates after 1931.
 As exports to India primarily consisted of cotton products, it may be possible to surmise that the exports of cotton product were easily promoted by exchange rate declines.
 As for Korea, local income factors played an important role.
 Export increases in the 1930s may reflect the fact that economic growth in Korea was accelerated partly as a result of enhanced industrialization policies for colonies.